Be an asset owner, not a creditor

 Once payment has been received and the bar is parcelized from Silver Bullion inventory we will issue you an invoice stating the parcel serial number and parcel photo.
 The invoice attests under Singapore law the parcel's ownership transfer as of the invoice date.
 Note that tampering with or outright forging an invoice is considered a criminal offense in Singapore, providing a strong legal protection to customers.
 Furthermore, your parcels are well insured against physical theft, including inside jobs from us and therefore very little can go wrong.

-Once sold, as per the User Agreement, Silver Bullion will act as an agent to store, insure, audit, and provide liquidity for the bar on your behalf until you sell it or take delivery of it.
+Once sold, as per the Terms of Service, Silver Bullion will act as an agent to store, insure, audit, and provide liquidity for the bar on your behalf until you sell it or take delivery of it.
 Parcel ownership ensures that your claim to the parcel will survive the potential dissolution of your storage provider and that your parcels cannot be encumbered by anybody but yourself - e.g. by using it as collateral for a loan.